Churros396/QGIS_project_maintenance_scripts/README.md

    - your projects inlcudes forms to give fields values
    - the forms are created from a value map
    - use this script to update the value map from a excel file(as layer) for all layers with a common prefix

+in developement:
+- transferring features to other layer based on location